hoangduytran/blender-manual/manual/modeling/meshes/editing/edge/screw.rst

 Notice that the *Axis* only determines how the geometry spins "horizontally" around the centerpoint.
 It doesn't determine how the geometry moves "vertically."
-Instead, the geometry always moves by a distance and direction given by the endpoints of the open profile, towards the object's negative local Z axis.
+Instead, the geometry always moves by a distance and direction given by the endpoints of the open profile, and goes downward in the object's local space.

 Examples